christopherbugg/anywho/readme.md

 As we migrate to [GitHub](https://github.com/christopherbugg/anywho), the features and bugs will make their way from the [About](./about.php) page into the Issues tab.

+## Contributions:
+Contributions are welcome!
+Please open an issue if one isn't already open for whatever you're working on.

+**Please Note: Contributions are covered by the License currently in-use.** At the moment (while it is source-available) that isn't great but in the future (when the project is open-sourced) that should be more acceptable.

 ## License: [here](./license.md)

 *© 2021 Chris Bugg*